 What is the Mosaic International Event?

-In short, Jewish summer camp for adults who enjoy the outdoors.
+In short, summer camp for adults.
 The Mosaic International Event is held every year on Labor Day Weekend.
 It gives Mosaic members from all over the world the opportunity to spend time with each other, enjoy the outdoors and explore Judaism in a natural setting.
 We stay at a summer camp and do all kinds of outdoor activities.
 The activities change every year depending on the locale.
-This year, the event will include hiking, biking, nature walks, rock climbing, rafting, tubing, kayaking, winery tours, and visits to local historical sites, museums, natural attractions and more!
+This year, the event will include hiking, biking, nature walks, rapelling, whitewater rafting, tubing, kayaking, segway tours, and visits to local historical sites, galleries, natural attractions and more!
 Thursday night we'll have icebreaker games and a night hike.
 We're still working on the remainder of our evening activities, but they definitely will include dancing, workshops and lots and lots of fun!
 Campfires are part of the event each night, as well.

 What are the details for this year?

-This year, the event runs from Thursday August 28th through Monday September 1st, 2008.
-We'll be staying at Iroquois Springs Camp in Rock Hill, NY.
-We'll be providing bus service from both Newark (EWR) and Stewart (SWF) airports, at a nominal fee.
+This year, the event runs from Thursday August 30th through Monday September 3rd, 2007.
+We'll be staying at Camp Ramah Darom an Clayton, GA.
+We'll be providing bus service from Atlanta Airport (ATL) which is approximately two hours from camp, at a nominal fee.